 Gastroesophageal reflux disease (GERD) is a condition in which the stomach contents leak backward from the stomach into the esophagus (food pipe).
 Food travels from your mouth to the stomach through your esophagus.
 GERD can irritate the food pipe and cause heartburn and other symptoms.

-When you eat, food passes from the throat to the stomach through the esophagus (also called the food pipe or swallowing tube).
-Once food is in the stomach, a ring of muscle fibers prevents food from moving backward into the esophagus.
-These muscle fibers are called the lower esophageal sphincter, or LES.
+When you eat, food passes from the throat to the stomach through the esophagus.
+A ring of muscle fibers in the lower esophagus prevents swallowed food from moving back up.
+These muscle fibers are called the lower esophageal sphincter (LES).

-If this sphincter muscle doesn't close well, food, liquid, and stomach acid can leak back into the esophagus.
+When this ring of muscle does not close all the way, stomach contents can leak back into the esophagus.
 This is called reflux or gastroesophageal reflux.
-Reflux may cause symptoms, or it can even damage the esophagus.
+Reflux may cause symptoms.
+Harsh stomach acids can also damage the lining of the esophagus.

 The risk factors for reflux include:

-If you suspect that one of your medications may be causing heartburn, talk to your doctor.
-Never change or stop a medication you take regularly without talking to your doctor.
+Talk to your health care provider if you think one of your medicines may be causing heartburn.
+Never change or stop taking a medicine without first talking to your provider.

 Less common symptoms are:

-You may not need any tests if your symptoms are not severe.
+You may not need any tests if your symptoms are mild.

 A positive stool occult blood test may diagnose bleeding that is coming from the irritation in the esophagus, stomach, or intestines.

-You may use over-the-counter antacids after meals and at bedtime, although they do not last very long.
+You may use over-the-counter antacids after meals and at bedtime, although the relief may not last very long.
 Common side effects of antacids include diarrhea or constipation.

 There are also new therapies for reflux that can be performed through an endoscope (a flexible tube passed through the mouth into the stomach).

-Most people respond to lifestyle changes and medications.
-However, many patients need to continue taking drugs to control their symptoms.
+Most people respond to lifestyle changes and medicines.
+However, many people need to continue taking medicines to control their symptoms.